Reya-Labs/voltz-core/README.md

 `package.json` contains a few scripts to help you with linting and formatting.

-The most important is `npm run check`, which will fix any formatting and linting issues and then run the entire codebase through the linter.
+The most important is `make fix`, which will fix any formatting and linting issues and then run the entire codebase through the linter.
 You should always run this before merging any code into `main`.

-By default, we install a pre-push hook to run `npm run check` before each push.
+By default, we install a pre-push hook to run `make fix` before each push.
 If you need to override this, you can pass the `--no-verify` flag:

     git push -u origin my-fancy-branch --no-verify

 #### Linting

-- `npm run lint` - Lint the entire codebase.
+- `yarn lint` - Lint the entire codebase.
-- `npm run lint:sol` - Lint Solidity files.
+- `yarn lint:sol` - Lint Solidity files.
-- `npm run lint:ts` - Lint TypeScript files.
+- `yarn lint:ts` - Lint TypeScript files.
+- `yarn lint:other` - Lint JSON, JS, and Markdown files.
-- `npm run lint:sol:fix` - Fix Solidity files.
+- `yarn lint:sol:fix` - Fix Solidity files.
-- `npm run lint:ts:fix` - Fix TypeScript files.
+- `yarn lint:ts:fix` - Fix TypeScript files.
+- `yarn lint:other:fix` - Fix JSON, JS, and Markdown files.
-- `npm run lint:fix` - Fix linting errors across the entire codebase.
+- `yarn lint:fix` - Fix linting errors across the entire codebase.

 #### Formatting

-- `npm run format` - Format the entire codebase.
+- `yarn format` - Format the entire codebase.
-- `npm run format:sol` - Format Solidity files.
+- `yarn format:sol` - Format Solidity files.
-- `npm run format:ts` - Format TypeScript files.
+- `yarn format:ts` - Format TypeScript files.
+- `yarn format:other` - Format JSON, JS, and Markdown files.
-- `npm run format:sol:check` - Check the formatting of all Solidity files.
+- `yarn format:sol:check` - Check the formatting of all Solidity files.
-- `npm run format:ts:check` - Check the formatting of all TypeScript files.
+- `yarn format:ts:check` - Check the formatting of all TypeScript files.
+- `yarn format:other:check` - Check the formatting of all JSON, JS, and Markdown files.
-- `npm run format:check` - Check the formatting of all files.
+- `yarn format:check` - Check the formatting of all files.

+## Contracts

+We detail a few of the core contracts in the Voltz Protocol \[TODO].